 Based on all the results of the research completed by NASA, PCAC, and Wolverton Environmental Services the Areca Palm, Lady Palm, Bamboo Palm, Rubber Plant, and Dracaena “Janet Craig” were the top performers.

 Professor Dr. Tove Fjeld has further recommended that buildings should have at least one large plant for every two employees, and Dr. B.C.
 Wolverton recommends keeping a plant on every desk.
 Adding greenery is an important choice for any new build or remodel, and the benefits are encouraging enough to be supported by the C-Level.

 - Use greenery to divide areas into private sitting areas.

 - Divide expansive, high-ceiled rooms with living walls.

 - Turn expensive underutilized site furnishings into popular reflection and resting spots.

-Long wide hallways between classrooms can also be potential spaces to create small private meeting spots for groups to meet before class.
-These spaces can be used for students to catch up on notes, to study for an exam or for private conversations between faculty members and students.
-Creating private areas is especially important in smaller colleges where space is limited and creating more private spaces is crucial for a satisfied student body.
+Long wide hallways between offices can also be potential spaces to create small private meeting spots for groups to meet before meetings.
+These spaces can be used for employees to brainstorm ideas, prepare for a meeting or for private conversations with their clients.

 - Gregory A. Norris, Ph.D. suggests focusing on our environmental "handprint."